Skip to main content

 ROI Analysis

-George Washington University's in-state tuition is $64,990.
-One year after graduation, the median earnings are $66,952, which is slightly higher than the tuition cost.
-Five years after graduation, the median earnings are $71,607, and ten years after graduation, the median earnings are $90,873.
-The median debt for students is $20,449, and 32.4% of students receive financial aid.
+One year after graduation, George Washington University graduates earn a median salary of $66,952, which is slightly higher than the annual tuition cost of $64,990.
+Five years after graduation, earnings increase to $71,607, and after ten years, graduates earn $90,873.
+The median debt for graduates is $20,449, and 32.4% of students receive financial aid.

 Generated from College Scorecard & IPEDS data